Noriller/manual-calculation/README.md

 The tests are in the `benchmark` folder and five runs are in the `benchmark/results` folder.

 As you might expect, it's hard to have anything closer to binary implementation of a language.
-But if you keep running calculations on the same object, then you will see that the performance will be much better.
+But if you keep running calculations on the same object, then you will see that the performance will get better than the first couple of runs, but still nowhere close to the performance of JS.

 ### Tests and infinite division